codemotion-2018-rome-rxjs-node/gitlab-tools/README.md

 ` npx @enrico.piccinin/gitlab-tools analyze-merge-requests --gitLabUrl <gitLab url> --token <PRIVATE_TOKEN> --groupId <id> --outdir <outdir>`

+# Clone Gitlab Projects

+It is possible to clone all the projects contained in a Gitlab group with the command

+`node ./dist/lib/command.js clone-group-projects --gitLabUrl <gitLab url> --token <PRIVATE_TOKEN> --groupId <id> --outdir <outdir>`

+or via npx

+` npx @enrico.piccinin/gitlab-tools clone-group-projects --gitLabUrl <gitLab url> --token <PRIVATE_TOKEN> --groupId <id> --outdir <outdir>`

+# Read Commits from Repos

+It is possible to read the commit records of all repos contained in a folder (maybe after having cloned them with the `clone-group-projects` command).

+After reading the commits, the following files are created:
+- <folder-name>.json
+- <folder-name>-repos-commits-by-month.json
+- <folder-name>-repos-commits-by-month.csv

+To read the commits run the command

+`node ./dist/lib/command.js read-repos-commits --folderPath <path to folder> --outdir <outdir>`

+or via npx

+` npx @enrico.piccinin/gitlab-tools read-repos-commits --folderPath <path to folder> --outdir <outdir>`

 ## MISCELLANEOUS

 gitlab-tools is a node app configured to use Typescript scaffolded using the package `@enrico.piccinin/create-node-ts-app`.